Summer!

 keep things watered this summer.

-I mentioned grubs as my topic of the day.
-"Grubs!
-I wonder about
+We mentioned grubs as our writing topic of the day.
+"Grubs!"

 Grubs eat roots and that kills the lawn.
 The damage is at its